Return Stacked® Portfolio Solutions

 Why, then, do so many investors forgo diversifying alternative investments within their portfolios?

-"If diversification is so good, why don't more investors add alternatives to their portfolio?"
+"If diversification is so good, why don't all investors add alternatives to their portfolio?"

 Ask enough investors and an answer becomes clear: it is not just a question about adding things to a portfolio, but also one of subtracting.

 To make room for an alternative investment strategy in their portfolio, you typically have to sell some of your core stocks and bonds.
-This can lead to a significant performance drag when alternatives underperform these core assets.
+This can lead to a significant performance drag in periods where alternatives underperform these core assets.

 But what if you didn’t have to sell core stocks and bonds?
 What if you could stack the alternative investment on top?